 Fortunately, while some hospitalizations are unavoidable, they can be minimized, and even sidestepped, by following some simple tips:

-- Go green.
-The use of four or more household cleaners in one home can increase the incidence of asthma in adults and children.
-However, children breathe at a faster rate than adults, which puts them at still greater risk for harm.
+- Choose non-toxic cleaning products.
+Using four or more household cleaners can increase the incidence of asthma in adults and children.
+However, children breathe at a faster rate than adults, which puts them at greater risk for harm.
 Look for environmentally-friendly cleaning products with non-toxic ingredients.

 - Air things out.
 Open the windows after cleaning your home with chemicals.
+Children should breathe fresh air as much as possible at home.
 Many people believe that the smell of bleach implies a clean home or nursery, but it can actually be harmful.

-- Be smoke-free.
+- Don’t smoke.
 Households with children should be “no smoking” zones.
-If you smoke cigarettes, make it your goal to quit and never allow guests to light up in your home.
+If you smoke cigarettes, make it your goal to quit.
+Never allow guests to light up in your home.

 - Make your home fur-free.
 Keep pets with fur or hair out of the home.
-If you must have a pet, keep it confined to areas other than your child’s bedroom and keep the bedroom door closed at all times.
+If you must have a pet, limit your child’s time with it.
+Keep the door to your child’s bedroom closed at all times.

 - Keep food in the kitchen.
-Food should be stored and eaten in appropriate locations and not in your child’s bedroom or other rooms where it can attract allergy-causing roaches.
+Food should be stored and eaten in appropriate locations.
+Don’t let your children eat in their bedrooms or other rooms where food can attract allergy-causing roaches.

 - Spread the word.
-Ask those who care for your children, like babysitters or relatives, to take the above precautions in their own homes, if your child spends more than several weeks a year there.
+Ask those who care for your children, like babysitters or relatives, to take the above precautions in their own homes.
+This is especially important if your child spends a lot of time there.

 - Get vaccinated.
 Children who have had 12 or more severe respiratory (lung) infections in the first few years of life are at a significantly increased risk of asthma.
 To reduce the risk of lung infections, asthmatic children should get the flu shot every year.